Amar-Yomakesh/stock_price_analysis_etl/README.md

    git clone https://github.com/AmarYomakesh/stock_price_analysis.git

 2. Deploy into airflow:
-   make sure airflow home is set and then run ./deploy.sh the script copies the dags into $AIRFLOW_HOME/dags folder and python scripts into $AIRFLOW_HOME/dags/scripts folder
+   make sure airflow home is set as AIRFLOW_HOME in environment variable. set AIRFLOW_HOME=<your path to airflow>
+   and then run ./deploy.sh
+   the script copies the dags into $AIRFLOW_HOME/dags folder and python scripts into $AIRFLOW_HOME/dags/scripts folder config file is copied to $AIRFLOW_HOME/dags/config folder

-3. Configure API credentials, MySQL connection details, and S3 bucket information in the `config/` directory.
+4. Configure API credentials, MySQL connection details, and S3 bucket information in the `config/` directory.

 ## Usage